-Sure, you can always go for chemical sprays or ultrasonic pest repellent plugs but which I’m not keen on sleeping in the same room with any devices like that.
-But if you ask me if I’m ready to try any plant, spice or essential oil, here I am.
+Sure, you can always go for chemical sprays or ultrasonic pest repellent plugs but I’m not keen on sleeping in the same room with any devices like that.
+Nevertheless, if you ask me if I’m ready to try any plant, spice, or essential oil, here I am.

 So I’m sharing with you my experience with mosquitoes.
 Whether mosquitoes, gnats or no-see-ums, they all like the same: us and our pets.
 And they hate the same smells.
 Like tea tree oil.

 What all is Tea Tree Oil Good For

 I’ve been using tea tree oil for various purposes for years.
 One is for pimples, if I get any occasional one on my face or on my neck, I just put a drop of tea tree oil on it and it heals quicker.